 Who hasn’t dreamed of having a mane of long hair?
 It’s no wonder these hairstyles are trending at the moment.
-From braids to curls, mermaid waves and a bombshell blowout, there’s no limit to the looks you can create when your hair is long.
+From braids to curls, mermaid waves, and a bombshell blowout, there’s no limit to the looks you can create when your hair is long.
 Even better, there’s a hairstyle that will flatter every face shape.
-Long hair is known for its power to soften out sharp features, balance proportions and make you look younger, healthier and more feminine.
+Long hair is known for its power to soften out sharp features, balance proportions, and make you look younger, healthier, and more feminine.
 So, if you’re growing your locks out or just looking for a change, check out these inspiring hairstyles for long hair.

 If you’re looking for a mid-year hair change but don’t want to sacrifice your long locks, try a layered style.
 It suits both fine and thick hair types, as it can be used to create depth and dimension as well as break up the dense ‘hair helmet’ look.
 Asking for layers means the stylist will cut your hair to different lengths.
 The exact position and length of the layers will be adjusted to flatter your face shape.
 For example, long and airy layers look best on square and round face shapes, while oval faces look good with soft, subtle layers.
-A long hairstyle with layers is a great way to give your mane more movement, texture and bounce without a dramatic change.
+A long hairstyle with layers is a great way to give your mane more movement, texture, and bounce without a dramatic change.

-2. Long Hair and Bangs
+2. Long Hair With Bangs

 Long hair looks fantastic, paired with bangs.
 The contrast gives you the face-framing powers of short hair while keeping the rest of your mane intact.
 Getting a fringe is a simple way to change your look, and there are endless options to flatter your features.
-A soft, centre-parted fringe – also called ‘curtain bangs’ – blends beautifully with thick, wavy hair.
+A soft, center-parted fringe – also called ‘curtain bangs’ – blends beautifully with thick, wavy hair.
 Meanwhile, wispy or ‘piece-y’ bangs are great if you have fine hair.
 If you’re feeling daring, you can experiment with a blunt or choppy fringe.

 3. Long Bob